 American steakhouses are the last bastion of unabashed self-indulgence.
 Traditional chophouses, complete with white tablecloths and bow-tied waiters, can be identified easily by their menus, relics of gluttonous days gone past.
 There are gleaming towers of chilled crustaceans, slabs of red meat—black on the outside and blue on the inside—and copious sides of potatoes and vegetables, prepared the way god intended: puréed with butter and cream.
 The portions are big, yet no one is going to judge you for cleaning your plate, ordering an elaborate, blow-torched dessert, or polishing off a bottle of scotch with your meal.

 While plenty of these nostalgic establishments still exist and thrive around the country, the American steakhouse landscape is changing.
-Now steakhouses are serving more exquisite cuts and rare breeds and widely utilizing dry-aging, a process that concentrates all of those meaty flavors.
+Some of the classic, polished establishments have lost their sheen.
+And new steakhouses are stepping up to take their place, serving more exquisite cuts and rare breeds and widely utilizing dry-aging, a process that concentrates all of those meaty flavors.
 Modern iterations are lightening up their offerings, reigning in the elaborate show, and adapting to a more sophisticated and educated public.
 And that looks very different depending on the dining room you’re sitting in.
-Here are 21 of our favorite steakhouses, old school and new school, in America.
+Here are 25 of our favorite steakhouses, old school and new school, in America.

 B&B Butchers and Restaurant, Houston